Briiqn/PolarAlerts/README.md

 - **No alerts showing up?** Make sure Polar is working on at least one server
 - **Listen-only mode not working?** Check that at least one server is sending alerts
 - **Staff can't see alerts?** Make sure they have the `anticheat.alerts` permission
+- **Not receiving alerts from other servers?** Make sure all servers have the same secret key

 ## Support